 The bottle has always proclaimed its producer as being the fictional R&A Bailey.
 In reality, it is owned and made by the British based spirits conglomerate Diageo.
 The rather quaint sounding R&A Bailey was the brainwave of one of the golf obsessed original brand development managers after reading an article about the Royal and Ancient Golf Club.
 The brand's surname comes from The Bailey Pub in Duke Street, Dublin where the brand team often met.

-First launched in November 1974 Baileys is the world’s original cream liqueur and it creation was only possible thanks to two men, Matt Gluckman and Matt McPherson, perfecting the technique of combining spirits and fresh cream without souring the cream.
+First launched in November 1974, Baileys is the world's original cream liqueur and its creation was only possible thanks to two men, David Gluckman and Matt McPherson, perfecting the technique of combining spirits and fresh cream without souring the cream.
 They borrowed a process from the ice-cream industry which removes and replaces the protein in the cream thus giving it a positive charge.
 When this is blended with the negatively charged alcohol the two combine harmoniously.

 The makers of Baileys are very specific about the cream used in Baileys and insist it comes from happy Holstein-Friesian cows.
 Happy?
 They are kept happy due to being fed on four specific varieties of grass, after all, and to quote Baileys, "they don't call Ireland the Emerald Isle for nothing."

 Cream makes up half of every bottle.
 Other ingredients include triple distilled pot-still Irish whiskey, neutral spirit, vanilla, cocoa and sugar.
 Baileys does not contain any artificial preservatives but due to the spirit acting as a natural preservative has a shelf life of two years once opened.
 That said I'd recommend stashing yours in a refrigerator as it is best served cold over ice.